gobind452/RobotTaskPlanning/README.md

 A  plan is a list of the above mentioned actions with objects in the set - (apple, orange, banana, table, table2, box, fridge, tray, tray2).
 You can input a plan to the *execute()* function which outputs a pair (plan success, final state after plan execution).

 ## Problem Statement
 You are expected to build a planner for robots in diverse environments with complex interactions.
 You need to develop an approximate environment model which is able to change the state corresponding to an input action with action feasibility checking.
 The environment model needs to be implemented in *changeState()* and *checkAction()* functions in *environment.py* file.
-A standard goal checking function has been implemented which is the output of the *checkGoal()* function.
+A standard goal checking function has been implemented as *checkGoal()* function in the same file.
 The planner should be implemented in the *getPlan()* function in *planner.py* file.

 The default goal in the simulator is to put all fruits in the fridge (and keep the fridge closed).